|Birth: ||Mar. 7, 1855|

 Yerushalayim (Jerusalem District), Israel

-Plot: Crypt of the Basilica
+Plot: Centre of the Choir.

 Created by: Eman Bonnici